 There are many ways one can make sure they got it right.
 The surest way is to avoid out dated practices in the first place.
 Make sure you are using deep qualitative buyer research.
 Most are in a position where they need to validate what has been created.
 Also, at the same time, check if buying behaviors is changing.

 To do this, you must validate everything in your personas and buying process maps (BPMs).
 The best way is through customer and prospect interviews.
-To help you with this, download the Persona & BPM Validation Guide.
-It is an example guide to get you started.
-These interviews are key to validating you got the Personas and BPMs right.
-It also includes a Buyer Persona Assessment to verify your personas are not obsolete.
+To help you with this, download the Persona Interview Guide.
+It is an example guide to help you evaluate if you have the existing personas right by conducting a few interviews to see how they validate.
+These interviews are key to validating the Personas and BPMs you have are right.

 First, work with sales to identify buyers to interview.
 There are 2 categories for this, customers and prospects.
 For customers, assign your teams to validate specific related BPM stage questions in the field.
 A mechanism should be supplied to the sales team to provide regular feedback.
 For prospects, this can be done in the field through observation and good listening.
 Capture every question the prospect asks.

 There is a 4 step interview techniques to maximize engagement: